elte-nlp/elte-nlp-course/lecture_source/nlp_5-classification_and_tagging.md

 ## Motivation: The Min-Sum algorithm cont.

-The core idea of the algorithm can be adapted to solve our starting problem, because it can be used to maximize a product along a path between nodes without any significant change ("max-product alg."), and the transition/emission probabilities of a HMM have the required directed acyclic graph structure:
+The Min-Sum algorithm can be adapted to solve our problem, because it can be used to maximize a product along a path between nodes without any significant change ("max-product alg."), and the transition/emission probabilities of a HMM have the required directed acyclic graph structure:

 ![Transition paths in a HMM model [@great_learning2022pos_hmm].](figures/min-sum-4.png){width="70%"}